-A cool new application by Facebook is the feature of informing users when photos containing their face are uploaded by someone, even if they’ve not been tagged in those photos.
+A cool new application by Facebook is the feature of informing users when photos containing their faces are uploaded by someone, even if they’ve not been tagged in those photos.

-Snapchat makes heavy uses of face detection and recognition for many of its features, most notably, the funny filters that are such a rage.
+Snapchat makes heavy use of face detection and recognition for many of its features, most notably, the funny filters that are such a rage.

-For these filters to work, the contours and features of the subject’s face need to be detected perfectly, otherwise the overlays won’t look realistic.
-Same goes for Face Swap, another popular feature in Snapchat.
+For these filters to work, the contours and features of the subject’s face need to be detected perfectly, otherwise, the overlays won’t look realistic.
+The same goes for Face Swap, another popular feature on Snapchat.
 In case you’re interested in diving deeper into Snapchat’s capabilities in facial recognition, see here.

 With facial recognition proving successful in the wild, it’s easy to predict that it might soon replace other identification methods at educational institutions, hospitals, libraries, etc.

 Retail crime prevention is a natural extension of the application of facial recognition.
 The retail industry loses an estimated $45 billion every year to shoplifters and other retail crimes, with very little to counter it with.
 Now, companies like FaceFirst are helping retailers use facial recognition to detect previous offenders and alert security officers.

 Police surveillance is beginning to leverage facial recognition like all the other institutions out there.
 For example, in the UK, the police of South Wales are using cameras fitted on vans to make surveillance of crowds easier.

 While this newfound superpower in the hands of the police has sparked heated public debates over individual privacy, the police believe it will help them restrict wrongdoers better.
 As Richard Lewis, deputy chief constable of South Wales police, told the Financial Times: